lecode-official/mvvm-framework/Documentation/Installation.md

 # First Steps

-If this is the first time that you are using the MVVM Framework you should head over to the [quick start guide](https://github.com/lecode-official/mvvm-framework/blob/master/Documentation/QuickStart.md) to learn the basics.
+If this is the first time that you are using the MVVM Framework you should head over to the [Quick Start Guide (WPF)](https://github.com/lecode-official/mvvm-framework/blob/master/Documentation/QuickStartWpf.md) to learn the basics.
+A quick start guide for the UWP platform is coming soon.
 If you want to dig deeper, please check out the [documentation](https://github.com/lecode-official/mvvm-framework/blob/master/Documentation/Documentation.md), which will provide you with a lot of detail on each component of the framework.